Alexjayleung/Alexjayleung/README.md

 🌆 Born and raised in San Francisco, CA
 🛠️ Currently working on IT home labs, cybersecurity projects, and learning more about cloud and network security
 📚 Preparing for my CompTIA A+ certification
-☁️ Learning hands-on with tools like Active Directory, Azure Sentinel, and DVWA
+☁️ Learning hands-on with tools like Active Directory, Azure Sentinel, DVWA

-🎮 Hobbies:
+**🎮 Hobbies**
 - Gaming/Game Development (strategy, FPS, or indie games)
 - Badminton
 - Weight Training

 <h2>👨‍💻 Cybersecurity Projects:</h2>